uq-seven-up/neverland/README.md

 The following commands are available:
 `yarn build`
 Builds the server source code and runs all unit-tests.

+## Changing code inside of the playground packages
+For code changes to the phase3 game you must run the integrate script.
+See the readme file for the playground package.

 ## Local mongo database.
 For local development the project includes a mongo db stack.
 To start the stack run the start_mongo shell script.